-"Migration" by Norval Morrisseau, Daphne Cockwell Gallery of Canada: First Peoples
+"Migration" by Norval Morrisseau, Daphne Cockwell Gallery dedicated to First Peoples art & culture

 As we enjoy this summer in Toronto, moving from heat wave, to flooding rain, to hailstorm, one is always aware that winter is indeed coming!
 Some of us greet Canada’s national season by taking a trip south to warmer climates, whether that be Florida, Mexico, The Bahamas, or basically anywhere really.
 Others, like myself, try to convince themselves it’s not that cold outside today, and stay put.
 You could say that many of us are undertaking an annual migration for the winter to escape the cold, while others yet remain sedentary.
 Humans have also historically undergone large migrations, spreading across the planet and developing into many rich and diverse cultures.
 Migrations are very much a part of our nature, and have helped lead to the success of our species!